StoreConnect and Salesforce org compatibility guide

 Check 5: Sync user

 StoreConnect requires a dedicated sync user to connect your Salesforce org to your storefront.
-This section covers org-level requirements that could block the sync user from working — not the full setup steps.
-For full setup instructions, see Set up a StoreConnect sync user.
+This check covers the org-level requirements that could block that user from working, not the full setup steps.
+For the setup procedure, see set up a StoreConnect sync user.

 Login and authentication requirements